josh-works/josh-works.github.io/index.md

 Also, the `cost per square meter` and `value per square meter` of these two competing visions are quite different.

 I'm currently working on nudging this ecosystem in a variety of ways, and always interested in increasing my impact.
-Please [email me](mailto: myfirstnamemylastname@hey.com) if you want to discuss any opportunities.
+Feel free to [email me](mailto: joshthompson@hey.com).

-Overall, I aim to combine/embody the influences of several distinctive persons, most specifically Alain Bertaud[^data-driven-urban-economist] and Christopher Alexander[^design-patterns].
+Overall, I aim to combine/embody the influences of several distinctive persons, like Alain and Marie-Agnes Bertaud[^data-driven-urban-economist], Christopher Alexander[^design-patterns], and other distinguished individuals, and figure out some small, practical 'details of the urban environment'.

 {% include newsletter.html %}

 ## Footnotes

-[^data-driven-urban-economist]: Alain Bertaud wrote [this book]() and [this paper]().
-He and Marie-Agnes are the subjects of [this podcast]().
-Sometimes his domain overlaps with 'american urban planning', but for a few reasons, he's not exactly been welcomed into their domain.
-You and I will make sure he gets welcomed into _your_ domain.
+[^data-driven-urban-economist]: Marie-Agnes, and her partner-in-crime co-author Alain Bertaud wrote [this book](https://www.goodreads.com/book/show/39644188-order-without-design) and [this paper](https://alainbertaud.com/wp-content/uploads/2013/08/Efficiency-in-Land-Use-and-Infra-Design-Bertaud-Model_a.pdf).
+He and Marie-Agnes are the subjects of [this podcast](https://devonzuegel.com/tag/order-without-design-podcast).
+IYKYK.

 [^design-patterns]:  Christopher Alexander basically formalized the concept of `design patterns`, in both architecture AND computer science!!!
 He reminds me of [Claude Shannon](https://josh.works/driven-by-compression-progress-novelty-humor-interestingness-curiosity-creativity#fn:shannon).